 After that last trip in 2007, life changed a whole lot more, and not in a good way.
 My mother broke a hip, which brought an end to a wonderful living situation with her as she transitioned to life in a care home.
 After selling the house, which took months during the 2008 financial meltdown, my marriage imploded, and I moved a few more times before finally finding my dream rental apartment in a lovely old mansion.

 When my mum died I discovered the true meaning of that old saying “whatever doesn’t kill you will make you stronger.”
 The Muse deserted me during this phase, and music stayed on the back burner because every time I picked up the guitar it would just make me cry.

 I decided that going back to university to finally finish my history degree might be therapeutic, and I got offered funding to go to grad school to do an MA.
 Writing history is just another form of storytelling, so I got to express myself in a whole new way that was quite satisfying, and it got me out of the house and interacting with some very talented people.
 Aside from having one of my research papers on the history of polio epidemics published in the undergraduate journal The Corvette, my honours thesis won an award, and I landed one of four summer studentships offered to undergrads in Canada to write another paper on the history of thalidomide.
-It came with a stipend of $5,000, so that made me really happy!
+It came with a generous stipend, so that made me really happy!

 In between writing papers I started playing my guitars again and going over the songs I had in my tune bag.
 Some of them had been marinating for a really long time, and they still sounded good to me, so I decided to finally bite the bullet and get back into the studio to do some recording.